am9zZWY/team-aqua/README.md

 **Important:**

-Make sure that your IDE uses the virtual environment.
+Make sure that your IDE uses the virtual environment too.
 In PyCharm, for example, you can set the Python interpreter in `Settings > Project > Project Interpreter`.
-The interpreter for the virtual environment is located in `env/bin/python`.
+The interpreter for the virtual environment is located in `.venv/bin/python`.

 ---

 ### Deactivate the environment

+If you don't need the environment anymore, you can deactivate it:

 ```
 deactivate